 It doesn’t end there.
 Wells Fargo.
 Samsung.
 Apple.
 Toyota.
 I’m sure you could name a few more off the top of your head.
 Brand promises represent everything a company stands for, it is the unique statement of what the company offers; it’s what separates it from its rivals and what makes it worthy of customers’ consideration.
 Every relationship is in a way transactional and the promise is the currency.

 A Gallup poll finds “only half of customers believe the companies they do business with always deliver on what they promise.”
 Customers’ ability to recall specific instances of service failures is acute, and it affects their overall view of the company.
 Referred to as the “negativity bias,” we are hardwired to remember negative experience more strongly than positive ones.
 There tends to be a bias towards sharing negative reviews and negative interactions online, as well as in our tendency to recall them.

 This is the ultimate result of too many brands lying over too long a period: general distrust.
-It means every brand has to work much harder to break through to people.
+It means every brand has to work much harder to break through to people, and to get them into their brand community.
 It means people not only don’t trust Loblaws, they trust all grocery stores less and now they’ve been made aware of an entire ecosystem of backroom deals could hypothetically lurk around every corner.
 This is how you get to where society is with politicians where we assume they’re all liars.
 This is how you get a society where people don’t trust brands.
 You’re in this with the rest of us, whether you like it or not.